 - Proficiency using Microsoft Office Suite.

-Please apply with a resume, cover letter and criminal records check to:
+Please apply with a resume, cover letter, vulnerable and criminal records check to:

 Mail/drop off: 522 Church Street, Indian Brook, NS B0N 2H0